 Book series and I have a very weird relationship.
 I can sometimes read a book completely out of sync and then get confused when something that happened in the second book is continued and developed in book three.
 Or, I start a series and then just abandon it for no reson.
 Often, I go back to a series I’ve left to the side after a couple of months reading something else.
 There are a number of series though that I will likely never return to.
 There are a few reasons why I might decide to permanently shelve a series I was once loving.

-This is a part of Six for Sunday, run by Steph from Eenalol.
+This post is part of Six for Sunday run by Steph from A Little But A Lot.